What The Root Cause Series Is About

 The premise is simple, but urgent:

-food security isn’t just about growing more; it’s about knowing more.
+food sovereignty isn’t just about growing more; it’s about knowing more.

 In environments where margins are thin, climate volatility is high, and supply chains are fragile, intuition alone isn’t enough.
 But neither is technology on its own.
 Real resilience emerges when lived farming experience is paired with deeper understanding of patterns, trade-offs, and timing.